Tallahassee Family Mediation Attorneys

 If you come to terms with the other party during mediation, you (and your legal representatives) can work together to draft an agreement detailing your arrangement.
 A judge will examine the agreement and, if they agree that it is equitable, issue an order finalizing it and closing your case.

-At The Virga Law Firm, P.A., our Tallahassee mediation lawyers can help you find the best path forward in your mediation.
+At The Virga Law Firm, P.A., our Tallahassee divorce mediation attorneys can help you find the best path forward in your mediation.